martbhell/martbhell.github.io/posts/2013/04/command-view-p6000-eva-simulator-10-0.md

 - Download: [http://software.hp.com](http://software.hp.com/ "http://software.hp.com/")
 - Two files: EVA Simulator 10.0 (Z7550-00252\_EvasimInstaller\_100fr\_v1.exe) and a readme
 - There is an e-mail listed in the readme!
   - But if you want to, you can put in a comment below saying how sexy I am :p
 - The readme is quite long but most of it is about how to use the PA (performance analyzer), Appendix B is a required read.
 It describes how to add the Groups so you can log on to CV.
   - A [previous blog](https://www.guldmyr.com/to-create-a-new-user-group-in-windows-7/) post by myself truly also goes through how to add a user group :)

-## For lazy hounds:
+## For lazy hounds

 1. _(optional)_ Disable UAC in Windows and make yourself admin.
 2. Put an account in the Windows Group called "HP Storage Admins".